meetings/gearsloth/README.md

     $ npm test

-## Running system tests in a virtualized environment
+## Running tests in virtualized environment

 Gearsloth has tests that simulate a production-like environment implemented with docker and vagrant.
 To run these tests issue the following commands: